barryclark/jekyll-now/pages/study/zen/quotes.md

 * [Bodhidharma](https://en.wikipedia.org/wiki/Bodhidharma), 5th or 6th century, ref: [1] The Zen Teaching of BodhiDharma, translated by Red Pine, 1987
 * [Huineng / Eno](https://en.wikipedia.org/wiki/Huineng), (638–713), ref: [2] The Sutra of Hui-Neng, grand master of Zen, translated by Thomas Cleary, 1998
 * [Huineng / Eno](https://en.wikipedia.org/wiki/Huineng), (638–713), ref: [3] Huineng's Commentary on the Diamond Sutra, translated by Thomas Cleary, 1998 (same book as [2])
+* [Huangpo / Obaku](https://en.wikipedia.org/wiki/Huangbo_Xiyun) (?-805), disciple of Baizhang, teacher of Linji, ref: [4] The Zen Teaching of Huang Po on the transmission of mind, translated by John  Blofeld, 1958

 **Work in progress:**

-* [Huangpo / Obaku](https://en.wikipedia.org/wiki/Huangbo_Xiyun) (?-805), disciple of Baizhang, teacher of Linji, ref: [4] The Zen Teaching of Huang Po on the transmission of mind, translated by John  Blofeld, 1958
 * [Linji / Rinzai](https://en.wikipedia.org/wiki/Linji_Yixuan) (?-866), ref: [5] Three Chan Classics - The Recorded Sayings of Linji, BDK English Tripitaka 74-I, II, III, 1999
 * [Zhaozhou / Joshu](https://en.wikipedia.org/wiki/Zhaozhou_Congshen) (778–897), ref: [6] The Recorded Sayings of Zen Master Joshu, translated by James Green, 1998
 * [Yuanwu Keqin](https://en.wikipedia.org/wiki/Yuanwu_Keqin) (1063–1135), who compiled the Blue Cliff Record, ref: [7] Zen Letters, Teachings of Yuanwu, translated by J.C.
 Cleary and Thomas Cleary, 1994

+# Unsorted quotes (work in progress)

 > " _This mind is the Buddha_ says the same thing.
 Beyond this mind you'll never find another Buddha.
 To search for enlightenment or nirvana beyond this mind is impossible.
 The reality of your own self-nature, the absence of cause and effect, is what's meant by mind.
 Your mind is nirvana.
 You might think you can find a Buddha or enlightenment somewhere beyond the mind, but such a place doesn't exist." - Bodhidharma, Bloodstream Sermon, [1], p9